bazaarvoice/lassie/README.md

 The Client Class
 ----------------
 The DataDogScreenboardClient class handles the http requests for lassie.
-It's here that the user will provide their application key and their api key.
+Its here that the user will provide their application key and their api key.
 The Client can create, update, delete, and get individual screenboards as well as get the public URL (embed code).
 The user can also provide their own  http client if they choose.

 Testing